ldematte/HostedPumpkin/README.md

 - signal them for review
 - execute them in a completely separate process, and exit the process immediately after the snippet execution to be sure to free all resources.

+These policies are not currently implemented, but can be easily added to the solution.